OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 [//]: # (explanation of what a wifi range extender does/is)

-A Wi-Fi range extender is a device that can increase the effective range of a router by amplifying the signal or by being placed closer to the end user and emitting it's own access point.
+A WiFi range extender is a device that can increase the effective range of a router by amplifying the signal or by being placed closer to the end user and emitting it's own access point.
-The Omega's powerful Wi-Fi capabilities and incredibly small footprint allow it to be effective as a Wi-Fi range extender.
+The Omega's powerful WiFi capabilities and incredibly small footprint allow it to be effective as a WiFi range extender.

 [//]: # (illustration)

 Even though the Omega has only one physical Wi-Fi interface, you can create two virtual interfaces and have the Omega relay the packets back and forth between the two interfaces.
 This allows you to set up the Omega as a Wi-Fi range extender that relays the packets between your computer/smartphone and your router.
-This can be very helpful if your router has a short range and you are having a problem connecting to your router directly from certain rooms in the house.
+This can be very helpful if your router has a short range and the connection has problems from beyond a certain distance.
 Let's get started!

+// change subheadings to 'Step X: '

 # Overview